horseee/horseee.github.io/_pages/about.md

 Welcome to Xinyin Ma(马欣尹)'s website!
 I am currently a Ph.D candidate @ [xML-Lab](https://sites.google.com/view/xml-nus), National University of Singapore from August 2022, advised by [Prof.Xinchao Wang](https://sites.google.com/site/sitexinchaowang/).
 Previously I obtained my master degree in computer science from Zhejiang University where I was advised by [Prof.Weiming Lu](https://person.zju.edu.cn/en/lwm).
 I obtained my bachelor degree in software engineering also in Zhejiang University and got the honor degree from Chu Kochen College.
-Currently, I'm conducting research in efficient learning, including:
+Currently, I'm conducting research in efficient deep learning, including:
-🌲 The efficiency of the Language Model and Diffusion Model.
-🌱 The acceleration of training: dataset distillation and coreset
-🌿 Compression with synthetic data, e.g., data-free distillation.
+🌲 Efficient Large Language Models and Reasoning Models 🌱 Efficient image generation, focusing primarily on Diffusion Models and also on some autoregressive ones 🌿 Compression via synthetic data, like Data-free Distillation

 I have published several papers in NeurIPS, CVPR, EMNLP, IJCAI.
 More information about my publications can be found in [Google Scholar](https://scholar.google.com/citations?user=jFUKS0oAAAAJ&hl=en)